 What is ECMTF?

-CMT – or Charcot-Marie-Tooth disease is a rare neurological condition affecting the nerves to the arms and legs.
-The nerves deteriorate causing muscle wasting and weakness to the lower legs/feet and lower arms/hands, mainly, leading to varying degrees of disablity, with balance, walking, standing, using the hands/fingers all becoming a problem.
-The condition is hereditary, and slowly progressive, but is usually not life-threatening.
+The Federation advocates Europe-wide for CMT – or Charcot-Marie-Tooth disease is a rare neurological condition affecting the nerves to the arms and legs.
+The nerves deteriorate causing muscle wasting and weakness of the lower legs/feet and lower arms/hands, mainly, leading to varying degrees of disability.

 Do you have CMT?